-The call for nominations is currently closed.
-If you are interested in becoming a CPASP nominee for the next call (March 2019), click here to learn who to contact within your own government.
+The call for nominations is currently open.
+If you are interested in becoming a CPASP nominee for the current call (November 2019-February 2020), click here to learn who to contact within your own government.

 The Canada-Pacific Alliance Scholarships Program (CPASP) will support and strengthen the Pacific Alliance (PA) and its member countries: Chile, Colombia, Mexico, and Peru.